nikitavoloboev/moonbit/README.md

 - I then post the edited photos I like to Instagram.

 #### [Instagram](https://itunes.apple.com/us/app/instagram/id389801252?mt%3D8) - Photo sharing
-- Really like it as a way to share my life through photographs, videos and stories.
+- Like it as a way to share my life through photographs, videos and stories.
 - I block [camera and microphone access](https://medium.com/@damln/instagram-is-listening-to-you-97e8f2c53023) and only cross post edited photographs from VSCO.

 #### [Slidebox](http://slidebox.co/) - Remove images